Skip to content

 LeftRight

-US Treasury Secretary Scott Bessent announced on 15 April that OFAC General Licence U (GL-U), the Treasury authorisation covering Iranian-origin crude loaded before 20 March, would not be renewed when it lapses on 19 April, and described secondary sanctions as "the financial equivalent of the bombing campaign".
-Brent crude closed near $95 a barrel the same day and drifted lower on 16 April.
-A Lowdown audit of the White House presidential-actions page found zero Iran-related executive orders, proclamations or memoranda since 6 February across 47 days of war.
+US Treasury Secretary Scott Bessent announced on 15 April that OFAC General Licence U would not be renewed when it expires on 19 April, describing secondary sanctions as 'the financial equivalent of the bombing campaign'.
+Brent Crude closed near $95 and drifted lower on 16 April, with no OFAC designations published and no implementing instrument filed.
+A Lowdown audit of the White House presidential-actions page on 16 April found zero Iran-related executive orders, proclamations or memoranda since 6 February 2026 across 47 days of war.

 Forty nations meet in Paris on 17 April to convert the 8 April Élysée statement into a signed maritime mission with command structure and rules of engagement.